LTE vs 4G: What Are the Differences?

 What does this all mean?

 So, LTE is the current standard.
 LTE-A is a more robust version.
 They still don’t reach true 4G speeds.
 It is possible to get closer to the 4G standards with newer technology, but most of the time, you are probably not going to see a huge difference.
 The LTE network needs to be upgraded to handle higher 4G speeds as well.
 It’s important to check with your service provider to see if you can take advantage of actual 4G speeds in your area or maybe wait to upgrade to a 5G.
-In the meantime, it is always an option to have LTE and add a signal booster to enhance speeds.
+In the meantime, it is always an option to have LTE and add a cell phone signal booster to enhance speeds.